There’s the list of the 10 best reasons to hire a website copywriter. Now let’s break it down…

 A professional website copywriter can choose the right words to resonate with your visitors and inspire them to take action.
 Good copy tells, compels and sells!
 After all, you’re not offering a public service.
 You’re running a business, and you need results!

 Right, so now, don’t blow it!
 Pictures and words go hand-in-hand.
 Pretty graphics are nice, but without good copy, your investment in web design will be a waste.
 It’s like you’ve driven halfway across the bridge, but now you’re at a standstill in the middle.
 Keep moving forward and get to the other side.
 That’s where your sales will happen!

 Powerful web copy seals the deal.
 Words sell.
 And when paired with quality design, they create your most persuasive marketing tool.

-When you hire a professional web copywriter, someone who brings proven skills and marketing experience to the job, you can feel confident in the content he or she creates.
+When you hire a professional web copywriter, someone who brings proven skills and marketing experience to the job, you can be confident in the content she creates.
 It feels right.
 You’re proud of how your website reads and can’t wait for customers to land on it.
 The money you invest in that copy should come back to you many times over in the leads and sales it generates for your business.